apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 - What does a successful outcome of using the dashboard look like?

 ## Goals
+> the user and their goals often become lost in the lengthy debates over features, designs, and implementations.
+Empathy is at the heart of great products and services.
+>
+> Gothelf, Jeff, and Josh Seiden.
+"Running the Exercise: User Outcomes."
+Lean UX: Applying Lean Principles to Improve User Experience.
+Beijing: O'Reilly, 2016.
+N. pag.
+Print.

 > to design an effetive dashbard, we must get into the clients' minds and examine the mental models for the activities that the dashboard will help them monitor.
 >
 > -- Few, S. (2013). *Information dashboard design: displaying data for at-a-glance monitoring.* Burlingame, CA: Analytics Press.